tomcrypt/tomcrypt/README.md

 ### Thomas Eisenbarth

-I am Professor for IT Security at University of Lübeck.
+Hi there, I am a Professor for IT Security at University of Lübeck.
 My research interests are in:
  * Applied Cryptology
  * Systems security and secure computer architecture
  * Side channel analysis and prevention